 Search our course offerings

+Our postgraduate program attracts students from a diverse range of backgrounds, who are seeking to complement their professional roles with fundamental skills in sexological practice.
 Graduates have established careers in the fields of sex therapy, sex education and consultancy, child and elder protection, sexual health policy development, human rights, disability, cyber-safety training, health promotion, youth work, academia, medical management, risk management, forensic assessment, group work, sexual research, cross-cultural work, international programs, population management, organisation management, and many others.

 Entry into the undergraduate units

-Entry into the Sexology Courses
+Entry into the postgraduate courses